hsato1/hsato1/README.md

 </h4>

 ---
 - ✨ I am a master's in computer science student at Indiana University at Bloomington.
-Go Hoosiers!
-- 👀 I’m interested in software engineering and machine learning, deep learning.
+- 👀 I’m interested in signal processing and deep learning.
 - 🌱 You can check out the project I've worked here in the repo!
 - 💞️ I’m looking for a software engineering internship, research opportunity for summer 2023
 - 📫 Send me any inquiries! hirosato@iu.edu